 You can also report a solicitor or legal adviser to us for non-payment of professional fees (such as agent or expert fees) if

 - you have a County Court judgment in respect of the fee, and

 - the judgment relates to the practice in connection with providing a legal service.

 In some circumstances, a legal adviser has a professional obligation to send or return money to you—for example, if they have given a promise to do so (known as an "undertaking").
 If you think a legal adviser may be in breach of a professional obligation, you can report it to us.

 - a private matter; or

-- a publicly-funded matter, where you were not to be paid directly by the Legal Services Commission (LSC).
+- a publicly-funded matter, where you were not to be paid directly by the Legal Aid Agency (LAA).

 In either case, you must be able to show the firm had received money specifically to discharge your fees.

-If you were instructed in a publicly-funded matter in which you were to be paid directly by the LSC, you should apply to the LSC.
+If you were instructed in a publicly-funded matter in which you were to be paid directly by the LAA, you should apply to the LAA.